 Why choose a fiberglass pool?

-- Fiberglass pools are easier and less expensive to maintain than vinyl or gunite.
+- Fiberglass pools are easier and less expensive to maintain than vinyl or gunite (concrete).
 The smooth, gel coat surface holds bacteria and algae at bay, which means less time spent on maintenance and lower chemical use over the life of your pool.

 - Fiberglass pools are more durable than vinyl or gunite.
 There are no liners to replace, and they never need resurfacing.
 They’re quick to install, and the smooth, non-skid finish is safe and easy on swimsuits and tender feet.
 The gel coat finish means they’re also way more pet friendly than either vinyl or gunite pools.

-- Fiberglass pools have amazing built-in features.
+- Fiberglass pools are available with an array of innovative, built-in features.
 Wide-open steps make getting in and out of the pool easy.
 Many have built-in tanning ledges, which are heaven for sun worshipping and relaxing.
-Some designs have deep-end swim-outs, courtesy ledges and wrap-around benches for soaking and socializing.
+Some designs have deep-end swim-outs, courtesy ledges, and wrap-around benches for soaking and socializing.

 Let’s take a look at how that ballpark formula might apply to a few Thursday Pools designs.

 If you’re after the graceful curves of a freeform pool, our Sun Day design might be the perfect complement to your backyard.
 It’s available in three sizes with a maximum length of 39’.
 The smallest size is 30 feet long by 15 feet wide.
 At an average cost of $1500 per linear foot, a basic installation might run around $45,060.

 If your family is very active and loves to play, our Lil Bob fiberglass pool design might be perfect for you.
 The Lil Bob is 27.5 feet long by 13.5 feet wide.
 At an average cost of $1500 per linear foot, a basic installation would be $41,250.